rsbyrne/fbapi/README.md

 1. Either clone the repository or simply copy `fb_pull.sh` to your computer.
 2. Open a *bash* shell.
 (On *Windows* with *WSL* installed, just open a *PowerShell* and type `bash`)
-3. Run the script with the following call signature (you may need `sudo` permission):
+3. Run the script with the following call signature (you may need `sudo` permission).
+(Note that the nominated output directory and all intermediate directories will be created if they do not already exist.)
 ```bash
 $ sudo sh fb_pull.sh <FB_DATA_PAGE_URL> <FB_USERNAME> <FB_PASSWORD> <OUTPUT_DIRECTORY>
 ```